Home for the Holidays (1995 film): Production

 Screenwriter W. D. Richter adapted a short story by Chris Radant that appeared in the Boston Phoenix.
 Executive producer Stuart Kleinman sent Jodie Foster the screenplay with a note that said, "It's a complete mess and I love it."
 Foster agreed and decided that it would be her second directorial effort (the first was Little Man Tate).
 Castle Rock Entertainment was originally going to finance the film but canceled.
 Foster's own production company, Egg Pictures, acquired Richter's screenplay.
-She struck a deal with Paramount Pictures to distribute the film theatrically and PolyGram Filmed Entertainment to handle the international rights and domestic video and pay television.
-These rights now belong to Metro-Goldwyn-Mayer (MGM) through their acquisition of PolyGram's pre-1996 library.
+She struck a deal with Paramount Pictures and PolyGram Filmed Entertainment to handle distribution on the film: Paramount would distribute across all media in North and South America with the exception of North American home video and U.S. pay television, with PolyGram handling all other rights.
+Most of these rights now belong to Metro-Goldwyn-Mayer (MGM) through their acquisition of PolyGram's pre-1996 library.

 Foster said, "The great challenge was to find a beautiful idea to pull through it, a narrative line that would make the story work."
 Foster met with Richter and together they brainstormed and "had great fun thinking up new details and lives and clearing up the relationships," Foster remembers.
 They worked on the script so that the film reflected Foster's point of view and her own life experiences.
 She showed the first draft to Holly Hunter who agreed to star after reading it.
 Working with a $20 million budget, Foster spent ten weeks filming in Baltimore with a two-week rehearsal period.
 She used this time to get input from the actors about dialogue.
 If a scene of speech did not ring true, she wanted to know.
 She picked the city because it was the "prototype of the American city.
 It's dangerous, east coasty, urban.
 Yet it still has a hopeful quality to it."
 Principal photography began in February 1995.
 Filming of the Thanksgiving dinner took more than ten days, using 64 turkeys, 20 pounds of mashed potatoes, 35 pounds of stuffing, 44 pies, 30 pounds of sweet potatoes, 18 bags of mini-marshmallows and 50 gallons of juice that stood in for wine.
-Foster allowed Robert Downey Jr. to improvise, which got him excited about making films again after a period of time where he became disillusioned with acting.
+Foster allowed Robert Downey Jr. to improvise, which got him excited about making films again after a period of time when he became disillusioned with acting.